sagemath/trac_to_gh/Issue 1560.md

 # Issue 1560: Bug in introspection: line3d?? results in lame output

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1560

 Original creator: was